raspberrypilearning/lights-out/worksheet.md

     ```

-    Move the code for dealing with button presses to be part of the `else` - you will need to **indent** it to be in the right place.
+    Move the code for dealing with button presses to be part of the `else` statement.
+You will need to **indent** it for it to be in the right place.

-5. If you run this code you will see that even if you press the right button extremely quickly, the program will still declare you to have taken too long.
+5. If you run this code you will see that even if you press the correct button extremely quickly, the program will still declare you to have taken too long.
 This is because you haven't told the game to stop checking if time is up when a button is pressed.
 Alter your `button_pressed` function to tell the code to stop the timer when a button is pressed.

     ```python
         def button_pressed(channel, event):